thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 #### Data Normalization and Quality Control

 Raw expression values were log2-transformed after adding a pseudocount of 1 to avoid undefined logarithms (log2(FPKM + 1)).
 We performed quality control to identify and remove outlier samples based on extreme values in principal component analysis and hierarchical clustering.
 Samples with missing data for key clinical variables (tumor stage, survival status) were excluded from multivariate analyses but retained for correlation studies.

-To minimize batch effects from different sequencing centers and technical platforms, we applied ComBat normalization using the sva package in R.
+To minimize batch effects from different sequencing centers and technical platforms, we applied ComBat normalization using the sva package in R (version 3.48.0).
+Batch variables were defined based on TCGA tissue source site (TSS) codes, which encode the combination of sequencing center and collection site, resulting in 47 distinct batches across the three cancer types.
+ComBat correction was performed separately for each cancer type to preserve cancer-specific biological variation while removing technical artifacts.
+Cancer type was protected as a biological covariate during batch correction.

 #### Gene Identifier Conversion